KK7JJI/ODIN_Ruby_SubString/README.md

 method returns a hash containing all sub_strings which were found in the primary_string and the number of instances each was found.

--Matches are **not** case sensitive
+- Matches are **not** case sensitive
--Special characters are permitted
+- Special characters are permitted

 If there are no matches the method returns an empty hash "{}".